Noxren/IntroductionToFinancialMarket_Project/README.md

 5. Integrate the Agents and generate a research report.
 6. Working on the group coursework report.
-7. Prepare for the presentation
+7. Prepare for the presentation.

 ## Basic Structure
 ![alt text](https://github.com/Noxren/IntroductionToFinancialMarket_Project/blob/main/Basic%20Structure.jpg?raw=true)